NVIDIA/NVFlare/examples/hello-world/ml-to-fl/np/README.md

 -f config_fed_server.conf expected_data_kind=WEIGHT_DIFF
 ```

-Then we can run it using the NVFlare Simulator:
+Once the job is set up, we can run it using the NVFlare Simulator:

 ```bash
 nvflare simulator -n 2 -t 2 ./jobs/np_metrics -w np_metrics_workspace
 ```

+Keep in mind that the difference between sag_np_cell_pipe and sag_np_metrics is the
+addition of components like "metrics_pipe," "metric_relayer," and "event_to_fed."
+These components allow values from an external process to be sent back to the server.